 Thirdly, how’s your layout?
 You want to make sure you have optimal walking paths, enough space between racks, and plenty of picking carts and packing benches available for the busiest time of the year.
 Basically, do what you can to avoid bottlenecks.
 You might need to create “one way streets” or “zones” to implement a workable layout design that maximizes efficiency.

-Picking and Technology
+Order Picking Technology

 What about order picking?
 Why not create pick zones, assigning pickers to each zone?
 This can help reduce travel time within the warehouse.